What’s Gamma Knife

 Leksell Gamma Knife Icon Specific Advantages

-Gamma Knife radiosurgery has been used for about 40 years; over the last ten years new features have been introduced in terms of precision and accuracy; however, the greatest innovation is represented by the brand-new Leksell Gamma Knife Icon model, which in Italy is only present at Fondazione Poliambulanza (*).
+Gamma Knife radiosurgery has been used for about 40 years; over the last ten years important new features have been introduced in terms of precision and accuracy; however, the greatest innovation is represented by the brand new Leksell Gamma Knife Icon model, with which right Fondazione Poliambulanza was equipped for the first time in Italy.

 Such latest generation model allows to intervene on brain pathologies treated by previous model as well, but with some innovations: